Identification

 If the Guardianship service itself or any other public authority responsible for migration and asylum, such as the Immigration Office, has any doubt about the person concerned being underage, a medical age assessment can be ordered at the expense of the authority applying for it.[12]

-Age assessment in Belgium consists of scans of a person’s teeth, wrist and clavicle.
+Age assessment in Belgium consists of scans of a person’s teeth, wrist, and clavicle.
 These scans determine the developmental stages of a person’s bones and teeth.
 Thus, when the applicant’s age is unknown, it is estimated by comparing their development stage to that of persons in the reference study population.[14]
 Following critiques around the accuracy of the medical test to establish the age of non-Western children by order of Physicians,[15] a margin of error of 2 years is considered.
 This means that only a self-declared child tested to be 20 years of age or above will be registered as an adult.

 An applicant may challenge an age assessment before the Council of State through a non-suspensive appeal.
 However, the court is not competent to review elements such as the reliability of the medical examination results or the evidentiary value of identity documents.
-It can only check if the Immigration Office had the right to conduct an age assessment according to the law.
+It can only check if the competent authorities had the right to conduct an age assessment according to the law.
 This procedure is lengthy, often taking longer than a year, so the person often becomes an adult before the Council of State has reached a final decision.
 Accordingly, the procedure is not an effective appeal and has been met with criticism.[16]

 In 2015, the Council of State had to reaffirm, by suspending several Guardianship Services’ decisions, the legal provision that of the different outcomes of the different subtests of which such an age assessment consists, the one that indicates the lowest age is the one binding for the Guardianship Service’s decision.[17]
 Despite these judgements, it still occurs that the Guardianship Service does not automatically use the lowest age as the one binding for the decision.
 If this happens, the Council of State suspends the decision.[18]